 Whatever type of squeeze page you chose, they’ll be an excellent add-on for your WordPress website and help you build your email list.
 Email marketing is still a viable strategy to build relationships with your readers and promote your products or services.

 While creating a squeeze page, you should keep it short, write a clear copy that shares the value of your offer and provide your prospects with content they’ll be willing to leave their email for.
-In addition to creating a squeeze page, you can use paid ads to drive traffic, push notifications to remind them of your best posts, and SEO to drive organic traffic.
+In addition to creating a squeeze page, you can use paid ads to drive traffic, web push notifications to remind them of your best posts, and SEO to drive organic traffic.

 Rate Article